thinkall/thinkall.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I am a senior software engineer at Microsoft, specializing in data science and AI/ML.
 My work involves developing and deploying automated machine learning systems, distributed deep learning/machine learning frameworks, and industry-specific AI solutions.
-I earned dual PhD degrees from Beijing Normal University and University Toulouse III in 2017, with my research focused on collective intelligence.
+I completed dual PhD degrees at Beijing Normal University and University Toulouse III in 2017, with my research focused on collective intelligence.